 Every human on earth has the right to shelter, as stated in article 25 of the Universal Declaration of Human Rights.

-This year we fundraised for Kingsway, a grassroots organisation providing short-term and crisis accommodation.
+In past years we have fundraised for Kingsway, a grassroots organisation providing short-term and crisis accommodation.

 Each year the Social Justice Director selects an issue that Notre Dame law students are passionate about and presents a guest speaker.
 The speaker will share their knowledge on the subject to help students explore this issue further.

-B. Students fundraising for Kingsway to help them provide essential services to people experiencing homelessness.
+To fundraise for a foundation of choice in order to provide essential services to people experiencing homelessness.